sbmpost/AutoRaise/README.md

     end run

 *Note*: When upgrading from a previous AutoRaise version, it is a good idea to check you are not running two instances at the same time (the older and the new version).
-This can always be checked with "Activity Monitor"
+This can always be checked with "Activity Monitor".
+It may also be necessary to toggle off and on accessibility for AutoRaise in the System Preferences|Security & Privacy|Privacy pane.

 See also https://stackoverflow.com/questions/98310/focus-follows-mouse-plus-auto-raise-on-mac-os-x